MkZb/stream-overlay-events/README.md

 ```

 3. Usage
-- Go to http://localhost:3000/ if it didn't open automatically
+- Go to http://localhost:3001/ (or other port you configured)
 - Alternativly you can edit config.json by hand following given template
-- Add a browser source http://localhost:3000/overlay.html to your OBS (the sounds might not play in browser because usually autoplay is disabled by default)
+- Add a browser source http://localhost:3001/overlay.html to your OBS (the sounds might not play in browser because usually autoplay is disabled by default)